-- 76. As illustrated in paragraph 26, security has become an even more critical component of the Office's operating environment.
-The Office is simultaneously operating in multiple, unstable environments where staff and witness security must be ensured.
-It is managing an ever increasing number of persons at risk through interacting with the Court.
+- 84. As illustrated in paragraph 27, security has become an even more critical component of the Office's operating environment.
+The Office is simultaneously operating in multiple, unstable environments where information, staff and witness security must be ensured.
+It is managing an ever increasing number of persons at risk due to their interaction with the Court.
 It is frequently confronted with more sophisticated and violent opponents.
 Maintaining the confidentiality of information remains a critical component of its operations.
-Additionally, its growing global presence increases risks to information security and the threat of cyber-attacks. - 77.
+Additionally, its growing global presence increases risks to information security and the threat of cyber-attacks. - 85.
 To date, the Office has largely been able to avoid the exposure of staff and witnesses.
 No staff member has been threatened or injured, although challenging situations have occurred.
 However, in 2014, information suggested that, for the first time, an OTP witness was likely targeted and killed due to his interaction with the Court.
 The Office has also seen an increasing pattern of witness interference through bribes, intimidation and threats.
-Experience shows that such interferences may come from accused persons, (deliberate) leaks of sensitive information (e.g. identity of witnesses) by third parties or by witnesses themselves, or other causes.
-Responding to these actions which may amount to potential Article 70 offenses against the administration of justice -has been a serious resource drain. - 78.
-The Office takes all reasonable precautionary measures to minimise the exposure of witnesses, such as through: - Prioritising alternative forms of evidence where possible; - Prioritising witnesses with a low risk profile; - Taking confidentiality measures to protect and safeguard witnesses; - Applying protection measures to limit further exposure in case of incident; - Mapping relationships between witnesses, intermediaries and suspects to better predict and manage future cases of obstruction of justice once a person within a mapped network has been exposed; - When relevant, request monitoring of the behaviour of arrested persons or related perpetrators; - Investigating or requesting the investigation by national authorities to determine the source of interference so that protection schemes can be adapted accordingly. - 79.
-Present protection strategies so that needs can be strengthened in different areas to prepare the Office for future challenges: - Ability to appreciate newly emerging threats focus on security analysis from different perspectives: Headquarters security, field security, witness security, and information security.
-Exchange of information already occurs between these entities.
-The development of a more robust security-related intelligence cycle and system of security information sharing will allow the Office and Court to meet these new requirements through a more efficient use of resources.
+Experience demonstrates that such interferences may come from accused persons, (deliberate) leaks of sensitive information (e.g. identity of witnesses) by third parties or by witnesses themselves, or other causes.
+Responding to these actions which may amount to potential Article 70 offences against the administration of justice has been a serious resource drain. - 86.
+The Office takes all reasonable precautionary measures to minimise the exposure of witnesses, such as through: - Prioritising alternative forms of evidence where possible; - Prioritising witnesses with a low risk profile; - Taking confidentiality measures to protect and safeguard witnesses; - Applying protection measures to limit further exposure in case of incident; - Mapping relationships between witnesses, intermediaries and suspects to better predict and manage future cases of obstruction of justice once a person within a mapped network has been exposed; - When relevant, requesting monitoring of the behaviour of arrested persons or related perpetrators; - Investigating or requesting the investigation by national authorities to determine the source of interference so that protection schemes can be adapted accordingly and prosecutions can take place.

+87. The present protection strategies can be strengthened in different areas to prepare the Office for future challenges:

+• Ability to appreciate newly emerging threats